 This button gives access to the Boresight Settings window, which is useful for configuring many parameters used in the boresight calibration.
-See Boresight Settings below for information about the setting on this window.
+See Boresight Settings on the next page for information about the setting on this window.

 New

 This button clears any stored data from previous calibration runs in order to start a new one.